sfluor/musig/readme.md

 ## TODOs

 - [ ] improve the documentation
-- [ ] add more audio files to allow to test without having to download them separately
 - [ ] support for `mp3` files
 - [ ] `listen` to read audio from the mic